Geothermal Potential in California

 • · depending on the resource characteristics and plant design, geothermal power plants can be engineered to provide firm and/or flexible power;

-• · even with high upfront capital costs, geothermal power is a competitive renewable source;
+• · even with high upfront capital costs, geothermal power is a competitive renewable energy source;

 • · about half of ’s identified geothermal resources are still untapped, and significant resources may remain undiscovered;